 • Outline your plans for the next term (where applicable)

-The GSR webpage has a list of frequently asked questions about GSR and provides information on how to submit a report and who can see your report.
+The GSR webpage has a list of frequently asked questions and provides information on how to submit a report and who can see your report.
 For techinical issues with GSR please contact the Student Systems Support Centre.

 Concerns on GSR should relate directly to academic progress.
 If you are dissatisfied with any other aspects of provision e.g. your supervisory relationship or your working environment, you should raise these with the Director of Graduate Studies in the first instance, and pursue them through the department’s complaints procedure if necessary.
 If you are unsure who your Supervisor or the Director of Graduate Studies is at any stage, please contact the Academic Administrator (Graduate Studies).